 Welcome to Crediton Town Council

-Mid Devon District Council and Devon County Council are responsible for many of the other services provided for the town such as refuse collection, education, highways, leisure facilities, refuse collection and housing.
+Mid Devon District Council and Devon County Council are responsible for many of the other services provided for the town such as refuse collection, education, highways, leisure facilities and housing.
 Your town councillors are not paid anything for serving on the council.
 Although on national issues councillors may have very different views as town councillors it is our duty to put politics aside and to put the interests of Crediton first.
 Even at local level we do not always see eye to eye but discussion and reasoning usually wins the day and decisions made are for the general benefit of the whole town.